fabriziomiano/tex-cv/README.md

 xelatex CV_EN_co.tex
 ```

-Then run biber and XeLaTeX again
+Then run biber to compile the bibliography
 ```
 biber CV_EN.bcf
 ```

+and then latex again to typeset the bibliography
 ```
 xelatex CV_EN_co.tex
 ```